Enterprises Prioritize Customer Data Protection But Continue to Leave it Exposed, Reveals Entrust 2021 Global Encryption Trends Study

 About Entrust Corporation

-Entrust keeps the world moving safely by enabling trusted identities, payments and data protection.
+Entrust keeps the world moving safely by enabling trusted identities, payments, and digital infrastructure.
 Today more than ever, people demand seamless, secure experiences, whether they’re crossing borders, making a purchase, accessing e-government services or logging into corporate networks.
 Entrust offers an unmatched breadth of digital security and credential issuance solutions at the very heart of all these interactions.
 With more than 2,500 colleagues, a network of global partners, and customers in over 150 countries, it’s no wonder the world’s most entrusted organizations trust us.
 For more information, visit www.entrust.com.